 Changing the registered agent or office is a statutory transaction and the statutes vary somewhat.
 Often the states provide a change of registered agent or registered office form.
 In some cases, the change may be made on the annual report.
 In others, an amendment must be filed.

-What happens if you don’t have a registered agent or your registered agent or office information is not up to date?
+What happens if you don’t have a registered agent or your agent information is not accurate?

 Having a registered agent is required by statute.
 And the information on file with the state — regarding who the registered agent is and where the registered agent is located — is also required to be accurate.
 There are penalties for violating those statutes.
 Under many statutes, the failure to maintain a registered agent and registered office, and a failure to notify the state upon a change of registered agent or registered office, is a basis for the state to begin procedures to administratively dissolve a domestic corporation or LLC or administratively revoke the authority to do business of a qualified foreign corporation or LLC.